vortexntnu/vortex-auv-embedded/gripper_17.X/readme.md

 ### **3️⃣ READ_ENCODER State**
 - The MCU reads **all connected encoders**.
+- This is done in **Encoder_Read** function
+- A Watchdog Timer Reset will be triggered if MCU is stuck in while loop
 - The **angle register** for each encoder is:
   - **0xFE** (MSB - Most Significant Byte)
   - **0xFF** (LSB - Least Significant Byte, with 2 unused bits)